oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Lake, ETL, and our lord, data quality.
+# Lake & ETL Overview

 This README describes how you can operate the lake and use analytics to understand the world of predictoor.